 Some of the top global companies hiring data analysts include Amazon, Netflix, Google, Intuit, Facebook, Apple, CISCO Systems.
 Smaller companies include Focus KPI, Affinity Solutions, Norgate Technology, Financial giants like Paypal and Barclays are also hiring data analysts across various departments.

 Enroll in the PG Program in Data Analytics to learn over a dozen of data analytics tools and skills, and gain access to masterclasses by Purdue faculty and IBM experts, exclusive hackathons, Ask Me Anything sessions by IBM.

 Get Started to Become a Data Analyst Today!

-Are you wondering how to get a job as a data analyst?
+Now that you know all about data analyst job description, skills and qualifications, are you wondering how to get a job as a data analyst?
 Let’s break down the career progression.
 It would be easy for you to bag an entry-level data analysis job if you have a certification from a top-rated data analysis program like the ones we offer here at Simplilearn.
 Even if you don’t have a background in data analysis, consider these to have a successful career as a data analyst.

 - Earn a bachelor’s degree from a reputed University in a field that emphasizes on statistical and analytical skills